seanfisk/personal-chef-repo/cookbooks/mactex/README.md

 Requirements
 ------------

-Only works on OS X. Tested on OS 10.9 Mavericks.
+Only works on macOS.
+Tested on OS 10.9 Mavericks.

 Usage
 -----